Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Setting and Basic Assumptions

-Assumption \ref{ass:rand_assign} holds if $Z$ in the experimental data is randomly assigned.
-It is a standard assumption in the program evaluation literature. $D\notindependent (Y(1),Y(0),S(1),S(0))|X,G=g$ is permitted for any $g\in\{O,E\}$.
-This is expected in the observational dataset, and in the experimental data under imperfect compliance.
-When compliance is perfect, Assumption \ref{ass:rand_assign} implies $D\independent(Y(1),Y(0),S(1),S(0))|X,G=E$.
-I do not assume that $P(D=1|G=g)\in(0,1)$ for any $g\in\{0,1\}$.
-Instead, $P(D=1|G=g)\in[0,1]$ which may be relevant for $g=O$ when a certain treatment is only available in the experiment.
-This is the case with some early childhood intervention programs or novel vaccines.
+Assumption \ref{ass:rand_assign} is standard in the program evaluation literature.
+It is satisfied if $Z$ in the experimental data is randomly assigned, conditional on $X$.
+Assumption \ref{ass:ex_validity} is a key assumption in the data combination literature, linking the two datasets (\citet{ghassami2022combining}, \citet{chen2023semiparametric}, \citet{ park2024bracketing, park2024informativeness}, \citet{athey2025combining}).
+It states that, conditional on $X$, the subpopulations generating the datasets do not differ in their counterfactual distributions for each $d$.
+It may be plausible if two datasets are representative of the same population, conditional on $X$.
+For example, in the empirical illustration, HSIS and NLSY79 are designed to be representative of the U.S. population and pertain to the same treatment.
+More broadly, a growing body of empirical work relies on related links across datasets in this context; see, for example, \citet{garcia2020quantifying}, \citet{dynarski2021closing}, \citet{hu2022identification}, \citet{Aizer2024}.

-Assumption \ref{ass:ex_validity} is a standard assumption in the data combination literature, linking the two datasets.
-It states that the subpopulations generating them do not differ in terms of counterfactual distributions (conditional on $X$).
-It holds when participants are randomly recruited into the datasets from the same population (conditional on $X$).
+It is worth emphasizing what is \textit{not} assumed.
+Maintained assumptions allow for $D\not\independent (Y(d),S(d))|X,G=g$ for any $g\in\{O,E\}$ and $d\in\{0,1\}$.
+This is expected in the observational dataset, and in the experimental data when compliance is imperfect.
+The assumptions also do not require $P(D=1|G=g)\in(0,1)$ for any $g\in\{O,E\}$.
+Instead, they allow $P(D=1|G=g)\in[0,1]$, which is relevant when a treatment is available only in one dataset, typically in the experiment.
+This is the case with some ``model'' early childhood intervention programs or novel vaccines.

 Under Assumption \ref{ass:ex_validity}, CLTE is invariant to $G$, $E[Y(1)-Y(0)|X=x,G] = E[Y(1)-Y(0)|X=x] = \tau(x)$.
 Henceforth, I keep conditioning on $X$ implicit.
-The following analysis should be understood as conditional-on-$X$, and I write the parameter of interest $\tau(x)$ as:
+The following analysis should be understood as conditional-on-$X$; I write the parameter of interest $\tau(x)$ as:

 and I continue referring to it as the LTE, with the understanding that it represents the CLTE.